HannoverJS/talks/README.md

 ###### Notes:
 - Before submitting, please make sure that your topic isn't covered yet by someone else in the [**issues**](https://github.com/HannoverJS/talks/issues).
 - If there is already an open issue with your topic as talk idea, please reference that issue in an extra comment.
+- A normal talk should not exceed 30 minutes, a lightning talk should be limited to 10 minutes

 #### Talk Ideas